-The purpose of the Sensory Rooms Policy is to provide a basis for equitable service to all customers who request to use the library’s facilities and to clarify the responsibilities of both the library and its customers with regard to the use of the library’s Sensory Rooms- the Multi-Sensory Environment and the Sensory Calming Room.
-Durham County Library’s Sensory Rooms exist to provide a safe, non-threatening environment to calm or stimulate individuals through each of the senses.
+The purpose of the Sensory Rooms Policy is to provide a basis for equitable service to all customers who request to use the library’s facilities and to clarify the responsibilities of both the library and its customers with regard to the use of Main Library’s Sensory Rooms- the Multi-Sensory Environment and the Sensory Calming Room.
+Durham County Main Library’s Sensory Rooms exist to provide a safe, non-threatening environment to calm or stimulate individuals through each of the senses.

 B. POLICY STATEMENT

 Durham County Main Library makes its Sensory Room facilities available to individuals, local groups and organizations for lawful public use on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 Permission by the library to use its facilities does not constitute an endorsement by the library staff, the Library Board of Trustees, or the Durham County Board of Commissioners.

 Durham County Main Library’s Sensory Rooms are not to be used as a base of operations for any club, business, or organization.
 Room use cannot exceed room capacity as determined by the Durham County Fire Marshal.
 The Library reserves the right to decline any reservation for any reason.

 Abuse of the Sensory Room Policy may result in loss of room usage privileges.